suent/Carpenter.AzurePipelines/README.md

 | [Direct Access](docs/usage-direct.md) | Directly access carpenter-azure-pipelines by referencing from your projects pipeline yaml. |

-## Development
+## Contributing

-For details on development, please see the [Carpenter development wiki](https://dev.azure.com/suent/Carpenter/_wiki/wikis/Carpenter.wiki).
+For details on development processes, please see the [Carpenter development wiki](https://dev.azure.com/suent/Carpenter/_wiki/wikis/Carpenter.wiki).

 Please also take note of the carpenter-azure-pipelines [Code of Conduct](docs/CODE_OF_CONDUCT.md) and [Contributing guidelines](docs/CONTRIBUTING.md).